sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 - Consult the Glossary or additional sources for help
 - Why do we need to normalize the data?
 What exactly are we normalizing?
 - Where in the Seurat object is your normalized data stored?
-- Which data covariates could potentially influence the interpreteation of the results?
+- Which data covariates could potentially influence the interpretation of the results?
 - Following the question above, are there any covariates that need to be regressed out?
 - Are all genes equally important for your analysis?
 Justify.
 - Where in the Seurat object is your scaled data stored?
-- Describe in form of text the rational for this step in your markdown report.
+- Describe in form of text the rational for this step in your markdown report

 ### Data Visualization